The World We Live In and Live in Hamburg: Release

-The World We Live In... was Depeche Mode's first full length live concert video release, although an earlier live video release from their A Broken Frame tour had been recorded before being shelved in 1982.
+The World We Live In and Live in Hamburg was Depeche Mode's first full length live concert video release, although an earlier live video release from their A Broken Frame tour had been recorded before being shelved in 1982.
 (Note: Some of the audio tracks from that cancelled release were released in 1983 as the B-sides to several of their singles: "Get the Balance Right!", "Everything Counts" and "Love, in Itself".)
 Depeche Mode's label, Mute Records, was not staffed or equipped to release a concert video, so Virgin Records was selected to do so instead.
 In the UK, the concert was released on both VHS and Betamax formats, with catalogue number WD063, while the US and Japan saw VHS and LaserDisc variants.
 The US release was shortened by 6 songs, and no region included two tracks performed at the concert, "Ice Machine" and "Puppets", both from the Vince Clarke Speak & Spell era.

-When many of Depeche Mode's concert videos were re-released on DVD in the 2000s, The World We Live in and Live in Hamburg was not among them, as it was felt that the image quality of the video was not good enough to warrant the release.
+When many of Depeche Mode's concert videos were re-released on DVD in the 2000s, The World We Live In and Live in Hamburg was not among them, as it was felt that the image quality of the video was not good enough to warrant the release.